 Lacking confidence?
 A career professional will help you understand the rules of the game, give you the tools that you need to market yourself, and advise you on the best way to focus your efforts so that you can attain the optimal position.
 She will review your resume, coach you on interviewing skills – perhaps even suggest a wardrobe refresh (ever so delicately, of course!).

 Above all, if you are to convince an employer that you will be successful, you must believe it yourself.
-Armed with the help that a career management firm offers, you can commit yourself with confidence to your job search.
+Armed with the help that a career management firm offers, job seekers can commit themselves with confidence to the job search.